runjtu/awesome-and-novel-works-in-slam/README.md

    Follow [[Tong Qin](https://github.com/qintonguav)] for more information on SDMap aided localization, I will do supplement when I have time.

    Follow [[Yujiao Shi](https://github.com/YujiaoShi/)] and [[tudelft-iv](https://github.com/tudelft-iv)] for more information on Satellite images aided localization, I will do supplement when I have time.

+   Follow [[Waipang Kwan](https://kwanwaipang.github.io/home/)] for more information on Scene Understanding Blogs.

 ----
 ## WhyTraversability